Chiller/Industrial HVAC Technician

 Employment is contingent upon the satisfactory outcome (as determined by the university) of pre-employment screening activities, including a background check.

-Only candidates who submit a resume and complete the full application will be considered - anyone without a resume will be declined automatically.
 For assistance with your job application please use our External Candidate Job Application Guide.

 For more information on Grand Canyon University, visit us gcu.edu